SamuelSwartzberg/flashcardifying_text_temp/math.md

 ###### propositional formulas

-A propositional formula expresses a proposition which may be atomic or non-atomic.
+A propositional formula expresses a compound proposition (however, perhaps only one that can be analyzed into a single atomic proposition.).
 A propositional formula is a well-formed formula of elements of the alphabet of propositional logic.
 A propositional formula may only have length 1, therefore all propositional constants and variables are themselves propositional formulae.
 A propositional formula may also be called sentence.

-⟮Atomic propositions⟯ might be things such as ⟮"Grass is green"⟯ ⟮propositional constants⟯ might be things such as ⟮p, q⟯ ⟮A propositional formula⟯ might look something like ⟮(p AND NOT q) IMPLIES (p OR q).⟯

-If ⟮"Sam is awesome." and "Sam is cute."⟯ are ⟮atomic propositions⟯ ⟮expressed by e.g. p and q⟯, then ⟮p ∧ q⟯ would be a ⟮propositional formula⟯ expressing the ⟮non-atomic proposition⟯ ⟮"Sam is awesome and cute."⟯
-⟮"Sam is awesome and cute."⟯ could be a proposition expressed by ⟮a propositional variable or a propositional constant, w/o knowing the logic it's impossible to know.⟯
-If "Sam is awesome." and "Sam is cute." are ⟮all possible atomic propositions⟯ , ⟮a propositional varialble⟯ would ⟮range over all of them.⟯
+###### example

+!Assume an universe in which only the atomic propositions "Sam is awesome" and "Sam is cute" exist.
+"Sam is awesome" and "Sam is cute" is a compound proposition.
+!If we say "Sam is awesome"/"Sam is cute" is represented by the propositonal constants p/q.
+`p`, `p ∨ p`, `q`, `p ∧ q`, `p ∧ q ∧ q ∧ q` is are all propositional formulae.
+`p ∧ p ∨ q` would be a propositional formula expressing the compound proposition `"Sam is awesome" and "Sam is awesome" or "Sam is cute"`
+A propositonal variable ϕ could either be "Sam is awesome" or "Sam is cute".

 ##### truth-functionality